Surveying payload Accuracy report

 Global accuracy is impacted by the size and characteristics of the area being surveyed, as well as surveying method.

-When it comes to surveying complex, confined spaces where the Elios 3 is at work, there can be added challenges (and factors that increase the drift) if an environment has little variation (also known as being homogenous).
+When it comes to surveying complex, confined spaces where the Elios 3 is at work, there can be additional challenges (and factors that increase the drift) if an environment has little variation, which is also known as being homogenous.
 This is typical in assets like pipes, chimneys, and tunnels.
 They can be incredibly complex to survey due to the homogenous nature of the space.
-This is because LiDAR relies on detecting and measuring features on surfaces, such as corners, edges, or texture variations to create 3D point clouds.
+This is because LiDAR relies on detecting and measuring features on surfaces, such as corners, edges, or texture variations, to create 3D point clouds.
 When an environment is symmetrical, there are fewer feature points, making it more difficult for the LiDAR to identify and track reference points for accurate measurements.
+This paper will assess the changes in overall accuracy in environments that are progressively more challenging.

-It should also be noted that the method of data collection will also affect the quality of results.
-For example, flying the drone too fast can limit successful data capture, while avoiding collisions optimizes data collection.
+It should also be noted that the method of data collection affects the quality of results.
+For example, flying the drone too fast can limit successful data capture, while slowly and carefully avoiding collisions optimizes data collection.
 Further details on this are available via Flyability and FARO’s training resources.

 Bearing all of these factors in mind, we tested the Elios 3’s Surveying Payload in several environments with varying degrees of symmetry to assess how it handles these scenarios.